isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

         <label for="sph4">Can I access the SPH newspapers from the NLB Mobile app? </label>

  <div class="acc-body">
   <p>Yes, you can!
 Tap on the SPH logo in the NLB Moble app's homepage.
+Make sure your devices' operating systems are updated, e.g. Apple devices should be on iOS / iPadOS 13 and above.
+For users of Android devices, not all the browsers may work (e.g. Opera).
+Additionally, do note that some newspaper titles do not display as well on smartphones compared to tablets and desktop / laptop computers.
 </p></div><!--close acc-body-->
 </div><!--close div for qn -->